MetOffice/CMEW/doc/source/user_guide/workflow.rst

-The resources used by the ``run_recipe`` jobs are defined in the ``site/<site>.cylc`` file, allowing the jobs to be configured by ``SITE`` as well as by recipe.
+The resources used by the ``run_recipe`` jobs are defined in the ``site/<site>.cylc`` file, allowing the jobs to be configured by ``SITE`` as well as by |recipe|.
 This ensures only the required resources are requested when running each of the ``run_recipe`` jobs.